Ball of Confusion (That's What the World Is Today)

-"Ball of Confusion (That's What the World Is Today)" is a 1970 hit single for The Temptations.
+"Ball of Confusion (That's What the World Is Today)" is a 1970 hit single by the Temptations.
 It was released on the Gordy (Motown) label, and written by Norman Whitfield and Barrett Strong.
+The lyrics list problems affecting the world, including crime, taxes and drugs, calling them a "ball of confusion."
+It was part of the group's "psychedelic soul" phase.

-The song was used to anchor The Temptations' 1970 Greatest Hits II LP.
-It reached #3 on the US pop charts and #2 on the US R&B charts.
-Billboard ranked the record as the #24 song of 1970.
-It reached #7 in the UK Singles Chart.
+The song was used to anchor the Temptations' 1970 Greatest Hits II LP.
+It reached number 3 on the US pop charts and number 2 on the US R&B charts.
+Billboard ranked the record as the number 24 song of 1970.
+It reached number 7 on the UK Singles Chart.

-Although a nearly eleven minute long backing track was recorded by The Funk Brothers, only slightly more than four minutes was used for the Temptations' version of the song.
-The full backing track can be heard on the 1971 self titled debut album of the Motown group The Undisputed Truth.
+Although a nearly eleven minute long backing track was recorded by the Funk Brothers, only slightly more than four minutes was used for the Temptations' version of the song.
+The full backing track can be heard on the 1971 self titled debut album of the Motown group the Undisputed Truth.

-Cash Box said of the song that the Temptations came up with "another shocker featuring studio-work voltage and the charge of new-Temps lyric power" and "another electrifying experience."
+Cash Box said of the song that the Temptations came up with "another shocker featuring studio-work voltage and the charge of new-Temps lyric power" and "another electrifying experience".